KseniiaRyuma/TFC4BonAWS/docs/slides/aws/terraform-cloud/index.md

 * Central state management
 * Private Module Registry
 * Sentinel policy enforcement
-* Single Sign-On (on-prem Terraform Enterprise only)
+* Single Sign-On / SAML

 ???
-**Terraform Enterprise also supports single sign-on using your own SAML provider.
-This allows you to quickly map users into your organization's teams and workspaces so they can become productive right away.
-This feature is only available for private Terraform Enterprise installations.
-We won't be covering SAML or single sign-on in today's workshop.**
+**SSO allows you to quickly map users into your organization's teams and workspaces so they can become productive right away.**

 ---
 name: why-tfc-8